Arizona Gardening Has Its Challenges

 Do not work the soil if it is moist.
 It can easily damage the soil structure.
 Utilize several inches of compost and incorporate it into the loosened soil.
 For those with an established vegetable garden, this is also a good time to add more compost.

-Arizona Gardening Tips By Month – February
+Arizona Gardening Tips by Month – February

 In February be ready for occasional frosts.
 Take needed frost protection measures.
 Don’t allow a warm few days in February to fool you into believing spring has arrived.
 The low-desert can easily have evenings with freezing conditions throughout the month.

 Mesquites may well seep an amber-colored resin during February.
-This is normal however, it could be signaling an injury to the tree.
+This is normal; however, it could be signaling an injury to the tree.
 The exudates are usually sweet smelling and flavored.
 If the exudates are dark in color, gluey and odiferous it suggests a bacterial infection called slime flux.
 You can trim affected branches, but once it has been infected the tree will remain diseased.
 It may take many years, but the tree will eventually die.

-Arizona Gardening Tips By Month – March
+Arizona Gardening Tips by Month – March

 When March arrives, spring is in the air.
 Or is it?
 It still is possible to have freezing temperatures early in the month, so don’t store your frost protection material just yet.
 By the middle of March, chances of freezing temperatures are low.
 It is time to start your spring gardening tasks.